Clos Lucé: Ownership by royalty

-On 2 July 1490 Charles VIII bought the castle from Etienne Le Loup for 3500 golden ecus and transformed the medieval stronghold into a more comfortable and habitable home.
+On the 2 July 1490, Charles VIII bought the castle from Etienne Le Loup for 3500 golden ecus and transformed the medieval stronghold into a more comfortable and habitable home.
 He also built a chapel for his wife, Anne of Brittany who lived at the Clos-Lucé until she left for the royal castle of Blois.
 It became known as ‘the summer house’ for the French royalty for 200 years.

 The oratory was a chapel of the Gothic movement made with chalk stones (tuffeau) and decorated with murals painted by Leonardo's disciples: there is an Annunciation, a Last Judgement and a final painting called Virgo Lucis above the door, which may have gaiven its name to the castle.
 The museum also includes a copy of the Mona Lisa, painted in 1654 by Ambroise Dubois.

-Between 1509 and 1515 the Castle housed Charles IV, Duke of Alençon and Margaret of Valois.
+Between 1509 and 1515 the Castle housed Charles IV, Duke of Alençon and Marguerite de Navarre.
 The duke then sold the castle to Louise of Savoy, Regent of France, who took up residence and raised her two children there, one of whom was the Duke of Angoulême, destined to become the next king of France, Francis I and Marguerite de Navarre, intellectual and writer of the Heptaméron.